Dold–Thom theorem

 In algebraic topology, the Dold-Thom theorem states that the homotopy groups of the infinite symmetric product of a connected CW complex are the same as its reduced homology groups.
 The most common version of its proof consists of showing that the composition of the homotopy group functors with the infinite symmetric product defines a reduced homology theory.
 One of the main tools used in doing so are quasifibrations.
 The theorem has been generalised in various ways, for example by the Almgren isomorphism theorem.

 There are several other theorems constituting relations between homotopy and homology, for example the Hurewicz theorem.
 Another approach is given by stable homotopy theory.
 Thanks to the Freudenthal suspension theorem, one can see that the latter actually defines a homology theory.
 Nevertheless, none of these allow one to directly reduce homology to homotopy.
 This advantage of the Dold-Thom theorem makes it particularly interesting for algebraic geometry.

-The theorem
+Statement

 Dold-Thom theorem.
 For a connected CW complex X one has π_{n}SP(X) ≅ H̃_{n}(X), where H̃_{n} denotes reduced homology and SP stands for the infinite symmetric product.